dynamsoft-docs/license-server-docs/about/terms.md

 ...//one or multiple License Items
 ```

-When you place an order, a License File will be automatically generated which will contain all License Items in that order.
+When you place an order, a License File containing all the License Items will automatically be generated.
 Before the License is activated, you will see the "LicenseStatus" as "new" in the file.
 Otherwise it will say "Activated".

-If you are using Dynamsoft-Hosting License Tracking Server, the License Files are only information about your orders for your reference.
-However, if you are hosting the License Tracking Server yourself, you will need this License File in order to add the License Items to that `LTS` for license tracking.
+If you are using the Dynamsoft-hosted License Tracking Server, the License Files are only information about your orders for your reference and are not required for the license to operate.
+However, if you are hosting the License Tracking Server yourself, you need the License File in order to add the License Items to that `LTS` for license tracking.

 ## License Tracking Server

-The License Tracking Server is a proprietary software developed by Dynamsoft to track license usages.
+The License Tracking Server, or `LTS` for short, is a proprietary software developed by Dynamsoft to track license usage.

-Dynamsoft hosts a copy of the Server to provide License Tracking Server for customers who don't want to track the usage themselves.
-For customers who would rather track the license usage themselves, the software can also be self-hosted.
-For more information, please see
+Dynamsoft hosts a copy of the Server to provide the License Tracking Server for customers who don't want to track the usage themselves.
+For customers who would rather track the license usage themselves and would like to not use the Dynamsoft-hosted License Tracking Server, the software can also be self-hosted.
+For more information, please see:

 * [Self-hosting License Tracking]({{site.selfhosting}}index.html)
 * [Dynamsoft-hosting License Tracking]({{site.dshosting}}index.html)